Table of Contents

 Marche aux Fleurs Cours Saleya

-Located on the southern border of Vieille Ville, Marche aux Fleurs Cours Saleya is an outdoor fruit and flower market that anthophiles will surely enjoy.
-Open every day except Monday, the vendors sell a range of colorful fresh flowers, herbs, and an assortment of fruits and vegetables.
+Open every day except Monday, the vendors sell a range of colorful fresh flowers, herbs, fruits and vegetables.
 The market also has a section for antics.

-The aroma of the flowers and the fresh Mediterranean breeze offer a soothing atmosphere that’ll make you want to stay in the market all day, and there’s no reason why you shouldn’t.
-If you’re into street food, plenty of options are available, including Pan Bagnat, Pissaladière, and the local favorite, Socca.
 In the Summer Months (June-September), the market is open late into the night.
 This allows visitors to shop underneath the stars.
 Be sure to stop by an ATM before visiting the market, as most vendors will only accept cash.

 Château de Crémat

-Both serious and casual wine enthusiasts can visit the tasting rooms to experience the delight of some of the best wines in the region sourced from organic grapes from the vineyards around the chateau.
-You can either come in for quick wine tasting, take a full tour of the vineyard and the delightful interior of the chateau, or spend up to 5 hours in a picnic in the gardens, where you’ll enjoy the curated picnic basket with pissaladière, crudites, cheese, and local favorite, pan bagnat.
-Taking advantage of the picnic option is a wonderful way to enjoy the tranquil environment here while you savor fine wine and tasty local dishes.
+You can either come in for quick wine tasting, take a full tour of the vineyard and the delightful interior of the chateau, or spend up to 5 hours in a picnic in the gardens.
+The picnic option offers a curated picnic basket with pissaladière, crudites, cheese, and local favorite, pan bagnat.

+Taking advantage of the picnic option is a good way to enjoy the peaceful environment while you have fine wine and tasty local dishes.
 Before you leave, you should stop by the shop on the premises to get a bottle or two of your favorite wine.

 Saint-Jean-Cap-Ferrat